 In the absence of specific guidance under IFRS concerning the accounting treatment of insurance transactions, the Company has considered the requirements and guidance in International Financial Reporting Standards dealing with similar and related issues; the definitions, recognition and measurement criteria for assets, liabilities, income and expenses set out in the IASB Framework; and pronouncements of other standard setting bodies and accepted industry practices, as envisaged by IAS 1.
 In particular, the Company has referred to the measurement and recognition requirements of IFRS 4 Insurance contracts for guidance.
 The Company has continued to use statutory basis (in accordance with rules issued by the Central Company Kosovo ("CBK"), its lead regulator) to account for insurance contracts, as amended by the specific requirements of IFRS 4 in respect of liability adequacy and reinsurance.

 b.
 Basis of measurement

-The financial statements have been prepared on the historical cost basis except for derivative financial instruments (if any), financial instruments at fair value through profit or loss (if any), and available-for-sale financial assets (if any), which are measured at fair value.
+The financial statements have been prepared on the historical cost basis except for available-for-sale financial assets and buildings which are measured at fair value.

 c.
 Functional and presentation currency